 Figures 4 and 5 show similar findings to the cumulative numbers but restricted to the previous two epidemiological weeks.
-These show how the age groups of cases in the most recent weeks differ from the overall cumulative cases presented in figures 2 and 3; in particular the lower case rates in older age groups in recent weeks.
+These show how the age groups of cases in the most recent weeks differ from the overall cumulative cases presented in figures 2 and 3; in particular the high case rates in the 10-19 age group in recent weeks.
 Also, more cases are being detected outside of hospital settings as part of the National Testing Programme.